-Figure 8: Natural logarithm of Tunneling probability versus Energy (J) for $^{75}{36}Kr$ to $^{157}{70}Yb$ Gamma Particle emitting nuclei.
+Figure 8: Natural logarithm of Tunneling probability versus Energy (I) for $^{75}{36}Kr$ to $^{157}{70}Yb$ Gamma Particle emitting nuclei.

-Figure 8 represent the natural logarithm of tunneling probability versus Energy (J) for ${}^{75}{36}Kr$ to ${}^{157}{70}Yb$ mass Gamma particle emitters respectively.
+Figure 8 represent the natural logarithm of tunneling probability versus Energy (I) for $^{75}{36}Kr$ to $^{157}{70}Yb$ mass Gamma particle emitters respectively.

-Figure 8, the anomaly lie with high Energy (J) values for the medium Gamma particle emitting nuclei.
-From natural logarithms of tunneling probability axis that lies $0.00 \ E+00$ on Energy (J) axis while from two different points that meet at a point that make a narrow space between the two point from the at a distance less than $5.00 \ E+12$ Energy (J) it continuous up to a distance above $1.00 \ E+13$.
-These means that the nuclides that Energy (J) to tunnel through the Double thick barrier, the Energy of the nuclides that have $0.00 \ E+00$ lies in between a distance close to $7.00 \ E+12$ to distance close to $9.00 \ E+12$ and the two points are close $8.00 \ E+12$ of the natural logarithm of the tunneling probability.
+Figure 8, the anomaly lie with high Energy (I) values for the medium Gamma particle emitting nuclei.
+From natural logarithms of tunneling probability axis that lies 0.00 E+00 on Energy (I) axis while from two different points that meet at a point that make a narrow space between the two point from the at a distance less than 5.00 E+12 Energy (I) it continuous up to a distance above 1.00 E+13.
+These means that the nuclides that Energy (I) to tunnel through the Double thick barrier, the Energy of the nuclides that have 0.00 E+00 lies in between a distance close to 7.00 E+12 to distance close to 9.00 E+12 and the two points are close 8.00 E+12 of the natural logarithm of the tunneling probability.

-International Journal of Engineering and Emerging Scientific Discovery ISSN: 2536-7250 (Print): 2536-7269 (Doline) Volume 6, Number 1, March 2021 Ettp://www.casimachiapullisting.com
+International Journal of Engineering and Emerging Scientific Discovery ISSN: 2536-7250 (Priori): 2536-7269 (Online) Volume 6, Number 1, March 2021 Etts://www.casinmediasublidios.com

-Figure 9: Logarithmic plot of Calculated Half-lives versus Atomic Number (Z) of Gamma Particle for $^{75}{75}Kr$ to $^{157}{70}Yb$ mass nuclei.
+Figure 9: Lozarithmic plot of Calculated Half-lives versus Atomic Number (Z) of Gamma Particle for $^{75}{36}Kr$ to $^{157}{70}Yb$ mass nuclei.

-Figure 9 represents the logarithms of calculated half-life verses Atomic number 2 for $\frac{75}{36}Kr$ to $\frac{157}{70}Yb$ mass Gamma particle respectively.
-Figure 9, the anomaly lies with high atomic number 2 value for the medium gamma particle emitting nuclei.
-From atomic number 2 = 42, 44, 46, 48, 52,54 and 56 are slightly high than the orders also from atomic number 2 = 57 to 65 makes a shape of w and from the atomic 2 = 65 diminishes with increasing value of natural logarithm of tunneling probability.
-The reason that anomaly lies at low atomic number 2 is as a result of different logarithms of calculated half-life.
-The shape w is as a result of a different time of tunneling to the other, that the nuclei have either very small time tunneling probability or the nuclei are stable are depicted by points lying at the bottom for each isotopes which even-even is with time taken for the probability of gamma emission is high than even-even nuclei.
-The atomic number 2 = 42, 44, 46, 48, 52, 54 and 56 it shows that even-even nuclei have the slit high logarithms of calculated half-life digamma emission.
+Figure 9 represents the logarithms of calculated balf-life verses Atomic number Z for ${36}^{75}Kr$ to ${70}^{15}Yb$ mass Gamma particle respectively.
+Figure 9, the anomaly lies with high atomic number Z value for the medium gamma particle emitting nuclei.
+From atomic number Z=42, 44, 46, 48, 52, 54 and 56 are slightly high than the orders also from atomic number Z=57 to 65 makes a shape of w and from the atomic Z=65 diminishes with increasing value of natural logarithm of tunneling probability.
+The reason that anomaly lies at low atomic number Z is as a result of different logarithms of calculated half-life.
+The shape w is as a result of a different time of tunneling to the other, that the nuclei have either very small time tunneling probability or the nuclei are stable are depicted by points lying at the bottom for each isotopes which even-even is with even-old (even number and odd proton or even proton and odd neutron) the figure shows that the time taken for the probability of samma emission is high than even-even nuclei.
+The atomic number Z=42, 44, 46, 48, 52, 54 and 56 it shows that even-even nuclei have the slit high logarithms of calculated half-life of samma emission.